 Again simply reset the browser to factory settings to check it helps to resolve your resource usage issue.

-- Open Chrome browser Under the “Advanced” settings section, scroll down to the bottom go to the “Reset and clean up” segment
+- Open Chrome browser Under the “Advanced” settings section, scroll down to the bottom and go to the “Reset and clean up” segment

 - Click on the option “Restore settings to their original defaults”.

-- A pop-up will appear warning you about the impacts of reset action; click the “Reset settings” button to confirm the action.
+- A pop-up will appear warning you about the impacts of the reset action; click the “Reset settings” button to confirm the action.

 - Right-click on the Windows 10 start menu select apps and features,

 - Scroll down and locate Google chrome, click on it then select uninstall,

 - Follow on-screen instructions to uninstall the chrome browser from your device,

 - Reboot your PC, and visit Chrome official site to download and install the latest chrome version on your PC.

 Chrome extensions to reduce memory usage